 Example skills: Organisation, co-ordination, customer service, crowd control (we do offer on the job training if needed and in some cases even a qualification)

 "After leaving work I had some spare time so I originally volunteered to help in the office on matchdays in 2012.
 I wasn't into watching football but was aware that volunteers were needed behind the scenes and thought my 35 years of banking experience could be utilised by handling gate receipts and reconciling takings.
 I now also help at Quaker Retail and with DFCSG membership and fundraising admin.
 I enjoy the social interaction with the different people I meet."
 Angela Raper - Matchday volunteer/Quaker Retail

 These roles are typically skilled or semi-skilled and of course have the benefit of being able to help out whilst also not having to miss a minute of the action.
 These roles are very wide ranging and would be similar to those found in any business.
 From time to time we will have specific positions in the organisation to fill and we’ll formally advertise these.
 If you have submitted an interest in a certain area but there are no current roles available, we’ll hold your details and contact you when a relevant position becomes available.

-Example roles and skills: Branding, PR & Comms, Media & Marketing, Business Development, Web & Graphic Design, Project Management, Supporter Services, Ticketing, Retail, Volunteer Co-ordination, Data & Analytics, Creatives.
+Example roles and skills: Branding, PR & Comms, Media & Marketing, Business Development, Website Design and Administration, Project Management, Supporter Services, Ticketing, Retail, Volunteer Co-ordination, Data & Analytics, Creatives.

 “As a fan of the Club the opportunity to get involved and offer my graphic design expertise was a no-brainer.
 I get to help the Club I support and in return get the opportunity to showcase my talents to prospective clients.
 It’s a win-win situation.”
 Ryan Jones – Volunteer Graphic Designer @ ryxnfx.co.uk